Ujstor/coolify-hetzner-terraform/README.md

 Deploy [Coolify](https://coolify.io/docs/) on Hetzner Cloud using the Terraform.
 This project aims to create a highly optimized, auto-upgradable, highly available and cost-effective self hosted Coolify instance for deployng your projects on Hetzner Cloud.

 Default configuration will create a one server in Falkenstein Germnay with 2 VCPU, 4 GB RAM, 40 GB disk space, 20TB out traffic for 5.77EUR/month.
-Change configuration to your needs in `variables.tf` file, see [Additional Configuration](#Additional-Configuration).
+Change configuration to your needs in `variables.tf` file, see Additional Configuration

 ## Prerequisites